-Most Mackinac Island visitors arrive by boat because cars are prohibited (and, besides, there’s no bridge to get to Mackinac Island).
-While many people board a commercial ferry from the mainland in either St. Ignace or Mackinaw City, it is possible to take your own personal boat to Mackinac Island.
+Most Mackinac Island visitors arrive by boat because cars aren’t allowed (and, besides, there’s no bridge to get to Mackinac Island anyway).
+While many people board a commercial ferry to Mackinac Island from the mainland in either St. Ignace or Mackinaw City, some visitors take their own personal boat.

 Private boat slips on Mackinac Island

-Private boat slips also are available in the Mackinac Island harbor for both day dockage and overnight stays.
-Call the Mackinac Island Tourism Bureau at (906) 847-3783 for more information on private slips.
+Private boat slips in the Mackinac Island harbor also are available for both day dockage and overnight stays.
+Text 906-430-0095 for more information on private boat slips.

 RELATED: Can I fly to Mackinac Island?